winft/disman/backends/kwayland/README.md

 which then runs the pointers it holds through the updateK* methods in Wayland{Screen,Output,...}.

-KScreen:{Screen,Output,Edid,Mode} objects are created from the internal representation as requested (usually triggered by the creation of a KScreen::Config object through KScreen::Config::current()).
+Disman:{Screen,Output,Edid,Mode} objects are created from the internal representation as requested (usually triggered by the creation of a Disman::Config object through Disman::Config::current()).
 As with other backends, the objects which are handed out to the lib's user are expected to be deleted by the user, the backend only takes ownership of its internal data representation objects.